Park Hotels & Resorts Inc. (PK) Stock: A Look at the Analyst Recommendations

-Park Hotels & Resorts Inc. (NYSE: PK) has a higher price-to-earnings ratio of 16.93x compared to its average ratio. compared to its average ratio and a 36-month beta value of 2.01.
-Analysts have mixed views on the stock, with 6 analysts rating it as a “buy,” 0 as “overweight,” 9 as “hold,” and 2 as “sell.”
+Park Hotels & Resorts Inc. (NYSE: PK) has a higher price-to-earnings ratio of 16.31x compared to its average ratio. compared to its average ratio and a 36-month beta value of 2.02.

 Sponsored